nus-cs2030s/2425-s1/docs/prog-ex/5-maybe.md

 ## Further Deductions

-Additional deductions may be given for other issues or errors in your code.
+Additional deductions may be given for other issues or errors in your code.  {++These deductions may now be unbounded, up to 5 marks++}.
 This include _but not limited to_

 - run-time error.
 - failure to follow instructions.